ewhitesides/salt_run_highstate/README.md

 # Summary

-bash scripts for running highstate, and outputting logs for consumption by splunk
+- bash scripts for running highstate, and outputting logs for consumption by splunk

+- these are intended to be run from cron on salt-master.

+- salt-master should have jq tool installed

 ## Examples